 Action steps:

-• Look into courses with flexible schedules that allow you to continue working while you study.
+- Look into courses with flexible schedules that allow you to continue working while you study.
 Online courses are ideal for this!

-• Get an industry instructor or mentor so you can get direct feedback on your work from someone in the industry and get that 'second train' moving faster.
+- Get an industry instructor or mentor so you can get direct feedback on your work from someone in the industry and get that 'second train' moving faster.

-Success stories: Three artists who switched careers
+Success stories: Artists who switched careers later in life

 Still not convinced you can start a career in film and games at any age?
 Hear from a CG Spectrum mentor and two students who have!